 Get this when you book through us:

-A cocktail each; for three-night stays, a spa experience each instead; for five-night stays, one breakfast in bed each instead
+A cocktail each; for three-night stays, 25 minutes each in the spa pool area; for five-night stays, one breakfast in bed each instead

 Rates usually exclude breakfast, but include spa access and WiFi.

 Thoughtfully, the hotel preloads in-room MP3 players with different music for different times of the day.
 If you'd like to see the sister hotel, Domes of Elounda (three hours away), transfers can be organised for €270 per way in a car, €400 per way in a minibus.
 Guests staying in the Sublime Loft Sea View with Plunge Pool or Haven Suites will get a free upgrade to half board (breakfast and then one daily lunch or dinner in either Raw bar, Domes Beach or Zeen restaurant); guests staying in these room types for seven nights or more will also get one dine out session in Chania Old Town affiliated restaurant.

 Annually from mid-November to the end of March.

 Public beach; gym; free WiFi throughout.
 In rooms: TV, minibar, O.Live bath products.